OUR SPEAKERS

 The incorporation of parent impact speakers is just one of the many things that sets CYS apart.
 An integral part of many of our programs involves parents that share their personal stories of struggle and ways they have coped with a child struggling with addiction and/or the passing of a child as a result of drug abuse.
 Each parent has a very different story but all with a common theme: a life taken too soon and a family forever changed.

-After we lost our son Kevin to a drug overdose on February 2, 2003 , we sought ways that we could help other parents and adolescents deal with the dangers of drug and alcohol abuse.
-Although this has been a very difficult journey , we have been immensely rewarded by the opportunity to be part of California Youth Services (CYS).
-We do this to help prevent the pain, destruction, lost potential and even death, that substance abuse and delinquent behavior may invariably bring to a youth and their family.
-We know that we are making a difference in many lives .
-This is our commitment to work with CYS in memory of our precious son Kevin who we love and miss so much.
+After losing our son Kevin to a drug overdose on February 2, 2003, we sought ways to help other parents and teens understand the dangers of drug and alcohol abuse.
+This journey has been tough, but being part of California Youth Services (CYS) has been rewarding.
+We aim to prevent the pain, damage, lost potential, and even death that substance abuse and delinquent behavior can cause for youth and their families.
+We believe we are making a difference in many lives.
+This is our commitment to work with CYS in memory of our beloved son Kevin, whom we love and miss dearly.

-Since we lost Shanon to a drug overdose the sense of loss and sadness we feel is beyond words.
-How could such a beautiful, bright and popular young girl fall victim to drug abuse?
-Her tragic story illustrates that no young person is safe from the potential destruction of drug abuse.
-Upon her death I made a vow that Shanon would not just be buried and forgotten.
-I knew that her life had meaning and her life had a purpose.
-I felt that if her story could help other young people her short life on this earth would have a positive lasting legacy.
-Since becoming involved in CYS I have spoken to many young people and their parents.
-I know in my heart that Shanon and I are helping save other young lives and she is proud of the work we are doing together.
+Since we lost Shanon to a drug overdose, the pain and sadness are hard to express.
+How could such a bright and popular girl fall into drug abuse?
+Her story shows that no young person is safe from its dangers.
+After her death, I promised that Shanon wouldn’t be forgotten.
+I believed her life had meaning and purpose.
+If her story could help others, then her short life would leave a positive impact.
+Since joining CYS, I have talked to many young people and their parents.
+I truly believe that Shanon and I are helping save other lives, and she would be proud of our efforts.

 At nineteen Matt was fresh out of high school with a football scholarship to Brigham Young University (BYU).
 He was living on his own, and living the dream with a job at Candid Camera.
 In 1991, he made the decision that landed him in in critical condition in coma and left with just a 5% chance of living.
 Matt spent three months in a coma and approximately four months in the hospital.
 Matt’s recovery was tedious and he spent 12 months in an in-house head injury program near Northridge Hospital called the TGI Care House.
 At the time, he still could not read, write, shave, shower, or dress on his own.
 These were all skills that he had to re-teach himself.